 That is Impossible, says the Owner.

-You come and Look, I say.
+You come and Look for yourself, I say.

 I see Something, says the Owner.